gordonrix/maple/README.md

 Following installation and running the example, the steps required for basic usage of the pipeline are as follows:
-1. Create a directory for the dataset(s) that you wish to analyze by creating a new working directory with the name of your choice (preferably related to a specific experiment) and copy the 'ref' directory and 'config.yaml' file from the example_working_directory to this new directory.
+1. Create a directory for the dataset(s) that you wish to analyze by creating a new working directory with the name of your choice (preferably related to a specific experiment) and copy the 'metadata' directory and 'config.yaml' file from the example_working_directory to this new directory.
 2. Modify the config.yaml file within the new directory as appropriate.
 Global settings (applied to the working directory using this config file) come after the 'runs' key.
-Most global settings can be kept as default, but pay special attention to the RCA and UMI settings if require consensus sequence generation.
+Most global settings can be kept as default, but pay special attention to the RCA and UMI settings if you require consensus sequence generation.
 In contrast, most of the settings for the 'tag'(s) you are analyzing should be changed, such as the sequencing data type/location and the different required inputs for different types of analysis that should be performed (e.g. concatemer/UMI consensus, demultiplexing).
 3. Modify the reference sequence and barcode .fasta files (located in the 'ref' directory) as appropriate.
 Use the exampleReferences.fasta file for assistance with determining the appropriate reference sequences.
-4. Activate the maple conda environment that you created during installation if it's not already active, and run snakemake by requesting a specific file, and designating a number of threads.
-In most cases, at least 4 threads should be used.
-Take care to run the pipeline only when in the working directory (e.g. example_working_directory), otherwise the --directory flag must be used to specify a directory that contains the appropriate files in the correct relative locations (i.e. config.yaml, ref/*, etc.).
-The path to the maple snakefile must also be modified as appropriate.
+4. Activate the maple conda environment that you created during installation if it's not already active, and run snakemake by requesting a specific file, and designating a number of threads, which allows for parallelization of jobs.
+Take care to run the pipeline only when in the working directory (_e.g._ example_working_directory), otherwise the --directory flag must be used to specify a directory that contains the appropriate files in the correct relative locations (i.e. config.yaml, metadata/*, etc.), and all outputs will be sent to whatever directory you issue the command from.
+The path to the Maple snakefile must also be modified as appropriate.
-Here I will ask maple to produce the mutation stats summary file for the TrpB tag, which is defined in the config file:
+Here I will ask maple to produce the mutation stats summary file for the TrpB tag, which is defined in the example config file:

+    ```
     conda activate maple
     snakemake --snakefile PATH/TO/maple/Snakefile -j 4 TrpB_mutation-stats.csv
+    ```

 Use of the '-n' flag is strongly recommended prior to running the full pipeline.
 This causes snakemake to do a 'dry-run' in which jobs are planned out, but not executed.
-Because many checks are performed to identify any potential problems in how things were set up (e.g. checking that reference files exist), this will better guarantee that the entire pipeline will run to completion prior to starting it.
-The '-q' flag should also be used so that any warnings can be easily read.
+Because many checks are performed to identify any potential problems in how things were set up (_e.g._ checking that reference files exist), this will better guarantee that the entire pipeline will run to completion prior to starting it.
+The '-q' flag can also be used to silence a lot of superfluous information, allowing for more important warnings to be easily read.
+However, note that a bug in recent versions of Snakemake makes the combination of `-n -q` much less useful than it used to be.

 In place of a specific file name, 'targets' can be used to invoke a rule that automatically carries out most of the analysis that maple can do for each of the designated tags, as was done above: